KamalideenAK/STATIC-WEBSITE-HOSTING-WIH-GLOBAL-CDN/README.md

 1. S3 (private) stores the static site (index.html, assets, images).
 Bucket public access is blocked.
 2. CloudFront Distribution in front of the bucket provides HTTPS, caching, compression, and geo-optimized delivery.
 3. ACM (in `us-east-1`) issues the TLS certificate used by CloudFront.
-4. Route53 (optional) maps `www.example.com` to the CloudFront distribution via alias record.
+4. Route53 (optional) maps `viewcare.global.site` to the CloudFront distribution via alias record.
 5. GitHub Actions (or other CI) performs `aws s3 sync` and issues a CloudFront invalidation on deploy.

 ---